1000sonGit/WPR_advice/README.md

-# Analysis with William's Percent Range (WPR)
+# Analysis with William's Percent Range (WPR) and Setup's

 Description.
-The package William's Percent Range is used to:
+The package William's Percent Range is used to check the moment to make an operation.
 - Processing:
     - Download data
     - Updata data